doctorray117/minecraft-ondemand/cdk/README.md

 > Quick and easy deployment of an on-demand Minecraft server with configurable
 > settings using [AWS CDK](https://aws.amazon.com/cdk/).

+#### To Do:
+- Clean up docs more
+- Link back to how to upload/download game data for configuration changes
+- add some images?

 # Introduction

 Cloud Development Kit (CDK) is a relatively easy way to deploy infrastructure as code.
 Within the context of this project, this is a CDK implementation of almonst all of the required items to bring up and operate this project with some customizations.
 This guide is built for beginners and is tailored toward a Windows experience.
 Advanced or Linux users can gloss over the stuff that doesn't apply to them.